alpinejs/alpine/packages/docs/src/en/magics/id.md

 This presents a problem, you now need to be able to reference the same ID twice.
 One for the `<label>`'s `for` attribute, and the other for the `id` on the input.

-Here's is a way that you might think to accomplish this and is totally valid:
+Here is a way that you might think to accomplish this and is totally valid:

 ```alpine
 <div x-data="{ id: $id('text-input') }">